nicolasfara/phd-second-year-presentation/phd-second-year-presentation.typ

 == Intelligent Reconfiguration

-I applied *macro-programming* techniques to develop a #underline[decentralized] and #underline[self-organizing] algorithm for the reconfiguration of collective systems in cloud-edge infrastructures #cite(label("DBLP:journals/iot/FarabegoliPCV24")).
+*Macro-programming* techniques has been proposed to develop a #underline[decentralized] and #underline[self-organizing] algorithm for the reconfiguration of collective systems in cloud-edge infrastructures #cite(label("DBLP:journals/iot/FarabegoliPCV24")).

-In this work, I simulated #underline[large-scale], #underline[variable topology] networks to evaluate the performance of the proposed algorithm by varying the #bold[infrastructure load], and considering #bold[node failures] and #bold[recoveries].
+In this work, it was simulated a #underline[large-scale], #underline[variable topology] networks to evaluate the performance of the proposed algorithm by varying the #bold[infrastructure load], and considering #bold[node failures] and #bold[recoveries].
 The approach *significantly outperforms* solutions that consider local reconfiguration rules.

 #figure(image("images/reconfiguration-algorithm.svg", height: 35%))

 #pagebreak()

 #components.side-by-side(columns: (2fr, auto))[
-  I also investigated the problem of #bold[automatic reconfiguration plan synthesis] for collective systems in cloud-edge infrastructures.
+  Was also investigated the problem of #bold[automatic reconfiguration plan synthesis] for collective systems in cloud-edge infrastructures.

-Starting from the pulverization model, I proposed and *prolog-based planner* to automatically derive #bold[reconfiguration plans] that adapt the deployment of collective systems to changes in the infrastructure and application requirements #cite(label("DBLP:conf/coordination/BrogiCFFV25")).
+  Starting from the pulverization model, it was proposed a *prolog-based planner* to automatically derive #bold[reconfiguration plans] that adapt the deployment of collective systems to changes in the infrastructure and application requirements #cite(label("DBLP:conf/coordination/BrogiCFFV25")).

   The approach has been evaluated in terms of #bold[carbon footprint] showing *significant improvements* compared to deployment on "flat" infrastructures.
 ][
   #figure(image("images/alchemist-prolog.svg", height: 60%))
 ]

 #pagebreak()

-To deal with heterogeneity of the #underline[infrastructure], I proposed a *graph neural network* model to learn #bold[reconfiguration policies] for collective systems such infrastructure #cite(label("DBLP:conf/woa/DominiFAV24")).
+To deal with heterogeneity of the #underline[infrastructure], it was proposed a *graph neural network* model to learn #bold[reconfiguration policies] for collective systems such infrastructure #cite(label("DBLP:conf/woa/DominiFAV24")).

 This model can #underline[adapt to changes] in the infrastructure and application requirements.
 Moreover, such approach is *fully distributed* and can *scale to large infrastructures*.